 10 things a new mum hates

 I often like to rewind to my pregnant self where I felt I was bold, affirmative and knew exactly what I was going to do as a mama.
 I was confident in my ability and not afraid to express that.
 My ability to how I would raise my child and the decisions I would make.
 I love being a mom but the advice for new moms is brutal!

-These are the things a new mum won’t say to your face but wish you would understand that she dislikes the following in no particular order.
+Well these are just some of the things a new mum won’t say to your face but wish you would understand that she dislikes the following and in no particular order.
 Warning: this list may grow.

 - KISSING HER BABY